top of page

 Home: About 2

 We offer a variety of group programs for people looking to build skills and to generally have fun.
-During the week we run several programs for both children and adults.
-Our groups are very small with a facilitator working with no more than two clients at a time which means you are always busy and included.
+Our groups are small with a facilitator working with no more than three clients at a time which means you are always busy and included.

-Children who come during the week are over 8 years old , are home schooled or come after school in the afternoon.
+We run after school and Saturday groups for children over 8 years old.
 Many are looking to learn ways to manage specific issues such as anxiety or emotional regulation and ADHD and autism is common.
-Our children s group program is for one hour.
+Our children's group program is for 75 minutes..

 Safety for our clients, the horses and facilitators is paramount.
 We require all of our participants to have the capacity to follow instructions.
 As most of the sessions are held outdoors in a sand arena our group sessions may not be suitable for people with significant mobility or balance issues.
 Contact us to have a chat about your needs.

-We generally undertake a one hour assessment for potential clients to establish individual needs and abilities to ensure an appropriate program is provided as well as providing an opportunity to a prospective client to experience some elements of EAL.
+We generally undertake a one hour assessment and opportunity to try out EAT for potential clients to establish individual needs and abilities to ensure an appropriate program is provided as well as providing an opportunity to a prospective client to experience some elements of EAT.

 Home: 1:1 Program